The Problem(s) with Linear Thinking

 Question: Want to know one of my pet peeves (hint: re-read the title of this post)?

-Answer: Linear Thinking (Check out these books on Linear and Non-Linear Thinking).
+Answer: Linear Thinking (Books on Linear Thinking).

 What is linear thinking?
 A very good description can be found at this website: